HotelsDotCom/FibOS/README.md

 npm install
 grunt deploy
 ```

+`grunt-cli` is the Grunt Command Line Interface needed to run Grunt tasks.

+With `npm install` all node packages needed by the tool compiler will be installed into `/node_modules/` folder.

 With the `grunt deploy` command, all files for the project will be created under the `build/` (both minified and full, for debugging) and all the minified will be also copied into `public/[version]/` folder along with `*-latest.min.js` version in `public/` folder.